 Closet Corners – The Right Way

-See below for a close-up illustration of the right way to design corners.
-On one wall, the dotted line (the edge of the hanging clothes) goes all the way across to the end of its wall.
-On the adjacent wall, the dotted line stops 24″ before it reaches the end of its wall.
+Push one clothing rod to the corner: Here’s a floor plan example.
+On one wall, the dotted line (the edge of the hanging clothes) goes all the way across to the end of its wall (the corner).
+On the adjacent wall, the dotted line stops 24″ before it reaches the end of its wall (the corner).

-A correctly designed closet corner in the wild: Here’s what a correctly designed closet corner looks like, below, in a photo of TCS Custom Closets at the Container Store.
-See how the clothes on the right wall hang freely, with no interference from the clothes hanging on the back wall?
-That is because the clothing rods and shelves on the back wall stop, before they reach the right wall.
+A correctly designed closet corner in the wild: Here’s a well-designed closet corner, from a TCS Custom Closets display at the Container Store.
+See how the clothes in the corner hang freely with no interference?
+That is because the structure on the left stops 24″ before reaching the right side.

 Closet Corners – The Wrong Way

 What happens when closet corners are not designed this way?
-Well, there are several ways to do it wrong, which will make the corner unusable.
+Well, there are many ways to do it wrong, which will make the corner unusable.

 Now that you understand how corners work, let’s talk about standing space in closets.